William Harbison

 Air Vice Marshal William "Paddy" Harbison, CB, CBE, AFC, FBIM (11 April 1922 – 25 December 2018), was a British Royal Air Force (RAF) fighter pilot who served during the Second World War and the Korean War.
 He held senior command roles in the RAF and was the author of a noted technical report that evaluated the performance and tactics of jet combat during the Korean War.

 Early years

-William Harbison was born in the Irish Free State (now the Republic of Ireland), but grew up in Northern Ireland and educated at Ballymena Academy.
+William Harbison was born in the Irish Free State (now the Republic of Ireland), but grew up in Northern Ireland and was educated at Ballymena Academy.

 RAF career

 Second World War

 Harbison joined the Royal Air Force (RAF) in 1941 shortly after the Battle of Britain.
 He received flight training in Canada and upon graduation joined No. 118 Squadron RAF and remained with them for the duration of the war.
 While in the European Theatre, Harbison flew the Supermarine Spitfire and North American P-51 Mustang.

 On 23 March 1945, Harbison led 118 Squadron on a mission escorting over 100 Avro Lancaster bombers.
 Shortly before reaching their target in Bremen, Germany, the formation came under attack by twenty Messerschmitt Me 262 fighters.
 Several members of the squadron, including Harbison, damaged enemy jets, but could not catch them due to their superior speed.